cmbrandt/cxx-fundamentals/2_design_patterns.md

 * **Also Known As:**  Virtual Constructor, Factory Pattern, Virtual Factory, Creation Method

 ### Purpose:
-To provide an API for creating an object, where the factory method determines the exact class of the object that will be created
+To provide an API for creating objects, where the factory method determines the exact class of the objects that will be created

 ### Structure:
 <p align="center">